 - Students are more interested in learning activities when they can interact with one another and participate actively.

-- Because students are talking, classrooms are often busy, noisy and chaotic.
+- Because students are talking, classrooms may often be noisy or chaotic.

-- Teachers must attempt to manage all students’ activities at once, which can be difficult when students are working on different stages of the same project.
+- Teachers may have to attempt to manage all students’ activities at once, which can be difficult when students are working on different stages of the same project.